 Download and print the accompanying Streamed Worship Service Sheet to enable you to journey with us as we worship together in our homes around the District.

 Should you find that watching a live stream causes your computer or device to stop or stutter you may consider viewing the service at another time when traffic to and from the server is likely to be lighter.

-Wesley’s Chapel will be live-streaming a service at 11am via their Wesley’s Chapel & Leysian Mission YouTube channel.
-This service is possible because the Minister lives on the premises.
-You will also find a series of Morning Prayers, Communion, Lunchtime Services and previous Sunday Services on the channel.
+Wesley’s Chapel will be live-streaming a service at 11am and an evening reflective service at 7pm via their Wesley’s Chapel & Leysian Mission YouTube channel.
+These services are possible because the Minister lives on the premises.
+You will also find a series of Morning Prayers, Communion, Lunchtime Services on the channel.